 Women Economic Empowerment Programme (WEEP)

-We have erected a covered community smokehouse near the cold store, with 58 smoke ovens open to women in the community, available free of charge.
+We have erected a community smokehouse near the cold store with 58 smoke ovens open to women in the community.
+Small cooperatives of women are able to use the smokehouse, free of charge.
+Women come here to smoke fish to sell throughout the community and region.

 Youth Empowerment Programme (YEP)